 That’s not to say you can’t get married in France, for example, but you will need to either be resident for 3 months or obtain special permission from the local church.

 To get you started, here are some of the top wedding destinations abroad, all guaranteed to make your day special.
-Also see my page on planning a beach wedding, and my guides to honeymoon destinations in the Indian Ocean and Caribbean.
+Also see my page on planning a beach wedding.

 Exotic long haul wedding venues

 Mauritius is renowned as a top spot for weddings abroad as across the island its four and five-star resorts are well geared up to organise everything from flowers to a gazebo on the beach.
 But that’s not to say that these are conveyor belt weddings.
 Far from it.
 Beachcomber Resorts for example restricts their resorts to one wedding per day and generally speaking much care and attention is given to couples planning their big day.
 Naiade Resorts have a range of fantastic beach wedding venues including LUX* Le Morne with Le Morne Mountain behind and the ocean in front making for wow factor wedding photos.

 The Seychelles is another fabulous Indian Ocean choice for weddings with the great advantage of being able to wed on one island, such as the main island of Mahe, and then leave your wedding party to honeymoon on another such as Praslin.
 Of course if you have the budget, the private island resorts of the Seychelles such as Fregate and Denis Private Island and bend over backwards to ensure weddings are ultra special.

 Although the Maldives is one of the most sought after honeymoon destinations, it’s not legal for UK couples to tie the knot there, though you can have a wedding blessing.
 A great alternative is to wed in Sri Lanka and then honeymoon in the Maldives.
 Sri Lankan weddings can be on the beach or even on elephant back if you want something more unusual.